 The Trust is committed to providing a secure environment for pupils, where pupils feel safe and are kept safe.
 All adults within the Trust recognise that safeguarding is everyone's responsibility irrespective of the role they undertake or whether their role has direct contact or responsibility for children or not.
-It is the individual responsibility of every member of staff to read, understand and implement this policy, together with their responsibilities as outlined in:
+It is the individual responsibility of every member of staff to read, understand and implement this policy, together with their responsibilities as outlined in the following Trust / academy policies / documents:

+- Whistleblowing Policy

+- Staff Code of Conduct

+- Safeguarding Policy

-- the Trust's Whistleblowing Policy; - Staff Code of Conduct; - Policy and Procedures on Safeguarding / Child Protection; - Part 1 and Annex A of "Keeping Children Safe in Education 2020" - Behaviour Policy; and - the Acceptable Use Policy and accompanying guidance.
+- Part 1 and Annex A of the latest edition of "Keeping Children Safe in Education"

+- Behaviour Policy; and

+- Acceptable Use Policy.

-Ethos
+2. Ethos